There exists today a wide range of job opportunities in the field of accounting.

 Increases in annual salary will depend on your professional growth.
 If you are an effective supervisor, work well with fellow employees and clients, and know how to improve profits, your salary increases can be significant.
 Annual salaries of experienced CPAs can be in excess of $100,000.
 Some CPAs with more than 10 years of continuously increasing responsibility can earn more than $200,000 per year.

-Most state boards of accountancy now require that CPA candidates have 150 college credits in specified accounting and business courses before they are allowed to sit for the Uniform CPA Examination.
-(You need to check with your own state's board of accountancy to determine what the requirements are.
+Most state boards of accountancy now require that CPA candidates have a minimum of 150 college credits of which some must be in specified accounting and business courses before they are allowed to sit for the Uniform CPA Examination.
+(Check with your own state's board of accountancy to determine what the requirements are.
 If you do not meet your state's requirements, you will not be allowed to sit for the CPA Exam.)
-Reputable colleges and universities have accounting curriculums that meet their state's 150-credit requirement.
+Reputable colleges and universities will have accounting programs designed to meet their state's requirements.

-Because the CPA Exam is rigorous, it is to your advantage that you select a college or university with an equally rigorous accounting program that will adequately prepare you for the CPA Exam.
+Because the CPA Exam is rigorous, you should select a college or university with a rigorous accounting program that will prepare you for the challenge.

-After you've passed the CPA Exam, most state boards of accountancy require you to have at least one year of professional experience and pass an ethics test before you can be licensed as a CPA.
+After you've passed the CPA Exam, most state boards of accountancy require you to have a minimum of one year of professional accounting experience and pass an ethics test before you can be licensed as a CPA.
 Once licensed, you will be required to earn professional continuing education credits to maintain your license.
 Again, check with your own state's board of accountancy for specifics.

-In addition to the organizations targeted to non-CPA accountants, CPAs are eligible to join a state society of CPAs and the American Institute of Certified Public Accountants (AICPA).
+In addition to the organizations targeted to non-CPA accountants, a CPA is eligible to join its state society of CPAs and the American Institute of Certified Public Accountants (AICPA).

 Who Hires CPAs?

-Before you can become a licensed CPA, you must first pass the CPA Exam, and then work for a period of time to meet the work experience requirement.
-As a result, a company that is looking to hire a new, young CPA often will hire a newly graduated accounting major who intends to become a CPA.
-Such employers recruit students who graduate with high grade point averages from well-respected accounting programs, as these are the students most likely to go on to pass the challenging CPA Exam.
+Before you can become a licensed CPA, you must pass the CPA Exam, and acquire the necessary work experience.
+Fortunately, some companies will hire a newly graduated accounting major who has the ability and intention to become a CPA.
+Such employers recruit students who graduate with high grade point averages from well-respected accounting programs, since they are most likely to pass the challenging CPA Exam.

-Tasks and Responsibilities during First Year at CPA Firms
+Tasks and Responsibilities during the First Year at CPA Firms

-In order for a CPA firm to be profitable, its CPAs must be highly focused individuals who can complete tasks within a reasonable amount of time.
-CPAs are often billed out to clients using a per-hour billing rate, and clients do not want to pay high fees for CPAs who spend time on non-essential tasks.
+In order for a CPA firm to be profitable, its CPAs must be highly focused individuals who can successfully complete tasks within a reasonable amount of time.
+CPAs are often billed out to clients using a per-hour billing rate, and clients will not pay high fees for CPAs who spend an unreasonable amount of hours completing the necessary tasks.

 Some larger CPA firms assign newly hired college graduates to work in their tax departments or advisory services area.
-More common, however, is for firms to start new hires in the auditing department where they typically work audit engagements on a team comprised of a supervising or senior accountant, a manager, and one of the firm's partners.
+More common, however, is for firms to start new hires in the auditing area where they audit a client's records with a team comprised of a supervising or senior accountant, a manager, and one of the firm's partners.

-Smaller CPA firms, however, perform relatively few audits, so there is likely to be more variety in the workload for the new hire.
-Responsibilities in a smaller CPA firm might include: reviewing a business client's financial statements, preparing a business tax return, preparing the business owners' personal tax returns, and tax planning.
+Smaller CPA firms generally perform relatively few audits, resulting in a more varied workload for the new hire.
+Responsibilities in a smaller CPA firm might include: reviewing a business client's financial statements, assisting with the client's accounting system, preparing a business tax return, preparing the business owners' personal tax returns, and tax planning.

-Most CPA firms find their busiest season to be the months of January through March or April.
+Most CPA firms find their busiest season to be the months of January through April.
 The reason for this is that many clients are businesses with an accounting year ending on December 31.
-As a CPA, you would prepare and audit annual financial statements for your business clients during January and February.
-Additionally, your clients who are individuals will want you to complete their personal tax documents in time to meet the IRS deadline of April 15.
-Some CPA firms try to "smooth out" their annual workload by taking on clients whose fiscal years end in varying months.
-For example, school districts and some nonprofits have accounting years that end on June 30.
+As a CPA, you would prepare and audit annual financial statements for business clients during January, February, and March.
+Additionally, clients who are individuals will need their personal tax documents completed by the IRS deadline of April 15.
+Some CPA firms try to "smooth out" their annual workload by adding clients with fiscal years that end in months between May and October.
+For example, school districts and some businesses and nonprofits have accounting years that end on June 30.

-If you are a recent hire who is planning to take the CPA Exam, May through December is the time period during which you are most likely to study for the exam.
+If you are a recent hire who is planning to take the CPA Exam, the less busy months of May through December will be more conducive for studying for the exam.

 After the First Year at CPA Firms

-After one year at a CPA firm, you may be assigned to work with new clients as well as with your familiar clients.
+After one year at a CPA firm, you may be assigned to work with new clients as well as the clients you know from your first year.
 The firm's goal is to deepen and broaden your range of experiences while offering clients efficient and professional service.
 Each subsequent year you are with the firm, you can expect more and diverse responsibilities in areas such as audit planning, supervising the work of other auditors and accountants, increased client contact, and additional training.

 Tasks and Responsibilities at non-CPA Firms

-Not every CPA wants to work in the field of public accounting.
-Some prefer to be employed as accountants for companies such as e-commerce, manufacturing, banking, insurance, federal government agencies, state agencies, or not-for-profit organizations.
-Such accountants may have obtained their CPA license simply to keep their options open, or to distinguish themselves from other accountants.
+Not every CPA wants to work as a public accountant.
+Some prefer to be employed as accountants for companies involved in e-commerce, manufacturing, banking, insurance, or government agencies or not-for-profit organizations.
+These accountants may have obtained their CPA license for more work options, or to distinguish themselves from others.

-Some CPAs might choose to specialize.
+Some CPAs may choose to specialize.
 For example, in large international corporations whose stock is publicly traded, external reports must be provided to stockholders, the SEC, and the IRS.
-Each of these reports requires compliance with specific reporting standards.
-Some CPAs find intellectual challenge and satisfaction in keeping current and complying with new reporting standards.
+Each of these requires compliance with unique reporting standards.
+Some CPAs enjoy the intellectual challenge and satisfaction in keeping current and complying with new and often complex reporting standards.

-Some graduates begin their careers in public accounting, gain valuable experience, obtain their CPA license, and then choose to move out of public accounting and into different challenges.
-Some choose to work for businesses or not-for-profit organizations, some become entrepreneurs, and others seek additional education to become accounting professors.
+Many accounting graduates begin their careers in public accounting, gain valuable experience, obtain their CPA license, and then leave public accounting.
+Some will work for businesses or not-for-profit organizations, some become entrepreneurs, and others gain additional education and become accounting professors.

-As the world becomes more interconnected via global systems and international commerce, the need increases for CPAs to keep current with both domestic and international accounting standards, as well as with new technologies that assist management in making decisions.
-CPAs are expected to be at the top of their profession.
-Those who audit corporations and advise clients on accounting systems need to keep current on developments that inform or impact accounting.
+As the world becomes more interconnected via global systems and international commerce, the need increases for CPAs to keep current with both domestic and international accounting standards.
+CPAs must also keep current with new technologies that assist management in making decisions.

 Below is a table that provides some examples of the accounting job opportunities at large and small CPA firms: